doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 In the initial setup for MO2 you should have clicked "yes" when prompted to associate MO2 with NXM (nexusmods) download links.
 If not, or for whatever reason this setting is reverted, navigate to **Settings** (the wrench and screwdriver icon) and click the **Nexus** tab.
 Click the **Associate with "download with mangager" links**.

 Mods can be downloaded and installed one of two ways:
-- **Mod Manager Download**: the preferred option when downloading mods from Nexusmods; click the button of the same name when downloading from the website.
+- **Mod Manager Download**: the preferred option when downloading mods from [Nexus Mods](https://www.nexusmods.com/morrowind); click the button of the same name when downloading from the website.
 	- On the right pane of MO2, select the **downloads** pane
 	- Double click on your downloaded archive
 	- The "quick install" popup will prompt you to enter the mod name (you can use your scrollwheel to choose from the autogenerated file names)